Pangkalan Bun

 The C-47 Skytrain or Dakota RI-002 monument that was originally used for paratroopers on Operasi Kalimantan or Operation Kalimantan in 1947.

 Pangkalan Bun is the capital of West Kotawaringin Regency in Central Kalimantan Province, on Borneo, Indonesia.
-It is an agglomeration of eight subdistricts (kelurahan), all of which are part of South Arut District (kecamatan Arut Selatan), with a combined population of 105,514 in mid 2023.
+It is an agglomeration of seven urban villages (kelurahan) plus one nominally rural village (desa), all of which are part of South Arut District (kecamatan Arut Selatan), with a combined population of 108,814 in mid 2024.
 It is also the administrative headquarters of South Arut District (Arut Selatan).

-The seven kelurahan (urban villages) of the district have a land area of 652 km^{2} and a population of 91,490 according to the official estimates for mid 2023; in addition to these, Pasir Panjang (which is technically classed as a rural village (desa), but is an urbanised part of the agglomeration) has a further 14,024 inhabitants in 2023.
+The town is mostly situated on the east bank of the Arut River, although the kelurahan of Menawai Seberang and Raja Seberang lie on the west bank of the river ("Seberang" in Indonesian means "across" or "on the other side of" [the river]).
+The seven kelurahan (urban villages) of the district have a land area of 652 km^{2} and a population of 94,114 according to the official estimates for mid 2024; in addition to these, Pasir Panjang (which is technically classed as a rural village (desa), but is an urbanised part of the agglomeration) has a further 14,700 inhabitants in 2024.
 All these are listed below, together with the rural villages in the district, together with their postcodes.